-Restaurant operations have high energy intensity compared to other commercial building operations.
-Commercial kitchen appliances are extremely energy intensive, and dining areas are typically temperature-controlled for customers.
-Fossil fuel-based energy production and consumption contribute to significant environmental impacts, including climate change and air pollution, which have the potential to indirectly, yet materially, impact the results of restaurant operations.
+Restaurant operations have high energy intensity compared with other commercial building operations.
+Commercial kitchen appliances are energy intensive, and dining areas typically are temperature-controlled for customers.
+Fossil fuel-based energy production and consumption contribute to significant environmental impacts, including climate change and air pollution, which have the potential indirectly, yet materially, to affect restaurant operations.
 Regulations on greenhouse gas (GHG) emissions pricing or regulatory incentives for energy efficiency improvements and renewable energy affect conventional and renewable energy prices.
-Companies that manage energy consumption at company-owned and franchise locations can decrease operational costs through energy efficiency upgrades and limit exposure to GHG emissions regulations through the use of renewable energy resources.
+Entities that manage energy consumption at entity-owned and franchise locations can decrease operational costs through energy efficiency upgrades and limit exposure to GHG emissions regulations by using renewable energy resources.

-Water is used throughout restaurant operations, from cooking and dishwashing to cleaning.
-The restaurant format, size, and equipment all affect water use.
+Water is used in restaurant operations, from cooking and dishwashing to cleaning.
+The restaurant type, size and equipment all affect water use.
 Restaurants located in water-stressed regions may be exposed to water usage restrictions or face high water costs.
-Long-term historic increases in the costs of water, and expectations around continued increases due to overconsumption and constrained supplies resulting from population growth and shifts, pollution, and climate change, indicate the heightened importance of water management.
-Companies can reduce water use and associated operational costs through implementing water-efficient practices and using water-efficient commercial kitchen equipment.
+Long-term historical increases in the costs of water, and expectations around continued increases because of overconsumption and constrained supplies resulting from population growth, pollution and climate change, indicate the increasing importance of effective water management.
+Entities can reduce water use and associated operational costs by implementing water-efficient practices and using water-efficient commercial kitchen equipment.

 Food & Packaging Waste Management

 Both food preparation methods and quality of ingredients can impact food safety in the Restaurants industry.
 Restaurant food safety is especially challenging to manage with a broad supply chain.
-The global nature of the industry as well as the franchising model make it difficult for restaurant companies to ensure the safety of their food supplies.
-Failure to monitor the quality of supplied products may increase a company’s risk of supply disruptions as well as negative publicity.
-Food safety issues, such as foodborne illness concerns, in either company-owned or franchise-operated locations can affect the core of a restaurant’s reputation.
+The global nature of the industry as well as the franchising model make it difficult for restaurant entities to ensure the safety of their food supplies.
+Failure to monitor the quality of supplied products may increase an entity’s risk of supply disruptions as well as negative publicity.
+Food safety issues, such as foodborne illness concerns, in either entity-owned or franchise-operated locations can affect the core of a restaurant’s reputation.
 Reputational damage from food safety issues tends to have a long-term impact.
-Companies that adhere to industry standards for food preparation and safety are likely to be better positioned to protect shareholder value.
+Entities that adhere to industry standards for food preparation and safety are likely to be better positioned to protect shareholder value.

-The Restaurant industry is labor-intensive, and many of the staff are hourly, part-time, or seasonal workers.
+The Restaurant industry is labour-intensive, and many of the staff are hourly, part-time, or seasonal workers.
 The industry is among the top job creators and is an entry point for young and migrant workers to join the workforce.
 Restaurant employees in franchised or licensed locations may be employed by a third party.
-In addition, since many restaurant chains exist across continents, ensuring consistent labor standards can be a challenge for restaurant employees in both company-owned and franchise locations.
-Labor issues at franchises affect brand image because customers cannot make a distinction between company-owned and franchised restaurants.
+In addition, since many restaurant chains exist across continents, ensuring consistent labour standards can be a challenge for restaurant employees in both entity-owned and franchise locations.
+Labour issues at franchises affect brand image because customers cannot make a distinction between entity-owned and franchised restaurants.
 Restaurants that are able to properly manage human capital by offering competitive wages, safe working environments, and other opportunities for professional growth will likely improve employee morale while reducing turnover rates and the associated administrative costs involved in employee acquisition and training.

 Supply Chain Management & Food Sourcing

 Restaurants source ingredients and products from a wide range of suppliers.
-Supply chain management is crucial for restaurants to ensure food safety, protect their reputations, and improve revenues.
-Sourcing quality ingredients to maintain a consistent level of quality across different locations can be operationally challenging, This problem is exacerbated by the global nature of the industry.
-Demand from food and beverage industries, including restaurants, drives and shapes agricultural production, indicating that actions by industry players have larger impacts on society.
-Therefore, sustainable and ethical sourcing by industry players is necessary to ensure continued future supply and to minimize lifecycle impacts of company operations.
-Sourcing from suppliers that have high quality standards, employ environmentally sustainable farming methods, and honor labor rights will better position companies to protect long-term shareholder value.
-By increasing the amount of food supply sourced in conformance with environmental and social standards, as well as conformance with animal welfare standards and best practices, restaurant operators will be able to maintain food quality, manage food safety issues, enhance their reputation, and expand their market share.
+Supply chain management is crucial for restaurants to ensure food safety, to protect their reputations and increase revenue.
+Sourcing quality ingredients to maintain a consistent level of quality across different locations can be operationally challenging and exacerbated by the global nature of the industry.
+Demand from the food and beverage industry, including restaurants, drives and shapes agricultural production, indicating that actions by industry players have a larger impact on society.
+Therefore, sustainable and ethical sourcing by industry entities may be necessary to ensure future supply and to minimise lifecycle impacts of entity operations.
+Sourcing from suppliers that have high quality standards, employ environmentally sustainable farming methods, and honour labour rights may better create value over the long-term.
+By increasing the amount of food supply sourced in conformance with environmental and social standards, as well as conformance with animal welfare standards and best practices, restaurant operators may be able to maintain food quality, manage food safety issues, enhance their reputation and expand their market share.